Domain name checking and registration in Europe

 Companies that operate in multiple countries usually give their online shop a domain name with the .com extension.
 This extension has an international appeal and is one of the most commonly registered extensions.Â

 All .com domain names are managed by an American company called VeriSign.
 Use the search bar on the website to check the availability of your domain name.
 In addition to information about availability, you will also get a list of other available domain names.
 Under 'Find a registrar‘, you can see a list of possible registrars to choose from based on your location.
-You do not have to meet specific requirements to register a .com domain: it is free for all.Â
+You do not have to meet specific requirements to register a .com domain: it is open to all.Â

 .netÂ